AustinAbro321/unicorning101/unicorning101.md

 This assignment is broken into two parts

 Part 1 - Get the chart working.
 Doesn't have to be as clean as you would want it.
-You know you are completed with this section when your app is accessible as it was in the previous section and was stood up using *helm install*
+You should not include the cert or isitio gateway your chart.
+They should be kept logically separate from the app.
+You know you are completed with this section when your app is accessible as it was in the previous section and was stood up using *helm install*.

 Part 2 - We are going to simply the chart.
 Delete the hpa.yaml, ingress.yaml, and serviceaccount.yaml.
 Generally, these files will be included in a helm chart you create, but we're going to delete them in our Hello World app for simplicity.
 It also gives us a good opportunity to practice editing our chart.
 Make sure you also delete the service account, autoscaling, and ingress fields where they exist throughout the chart.
 You will encounter errors if you don't fully delete all the references to the values of these files.
 This is to be expected, the helm cli should guide you toward what you need to do to fix it.
 Again you are completed with this section when your app runs from a successful helm install/update